Xbox Error Code 0x87e10bef [Easy Fix]

 Sign-in, security, and passkey (Image by Emopulse)

-From here, check if all your credentials are updated.
-This includes your password, email address, and anything apart form that bound to your account.
+3. From here, check if all your credentials are updated.
+This includes your password, email address, and anything apart from that bound to your account.

 Subscriptions and Services on the home pageSubscriptions and Services on the home page (Image by Emopulse)